mossheim/schwifty-vim/README.md

 The indent file is taken from Keith Smiley's [keith/swift.vim](https://github.com/keith/swift.vim).

+I have made modifications to both to expand syntax coverage and fix issues I noticed.

 Keith Smiley's indent file is licensed under the MIT license.
 The remainder of this repository - Apple's files and my modifications - are Apache-2.0 licensed.
 In accordance with that license, where modifications have been made, I have left a notice at the top of the file.
 See LICENSE.txt and